yast/yast.github.io/_posts/2020-03-19-highlights-of-yast-development-sprint-95.md

 [adv-enc-blog]: https://lizards.opensuse.org/2019/10/09/advanced-encryption-yast

-## Install Missing Packages during Storage System Analysis
+## Install Missing Packages during Storage System Analysis {#install-missing-packages}

 As our reader surely knows, YaST always ensures the presence of all the needed utilities when performing any operation in the storage devices, like formatting